Management, BBA

 Prerequisite: MGMT 3310.

-New venture creation teaches students how to analyze the feasibility of a new product, service or innovation within the entrepreneurial organization.
+Students will learn how to analyze the feasibility of a new product, service, or innovation within the entrepreneurial organization.
 Students learn to develop business plans necessary for the creation of start-up enterprise to include specific business practices, finances, and obligations of the firms created and maintained by entrepreneurs.
 Factors inside and outside the entrepreneurial enterprise are researched and analyzed as they affect successful new venture business decisions.
+MGMT 3310 or Junior standing or above and permission of the instructor.

 An examination of the issues important to human resource planning.
 Emphasis is on the processes and activities used to develop human resource objectives, practices, and policies to meet the needs and opportunities of an organization and improve organizational effectiveness.